Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

-The work of Dinh, Kaufmann and Wu has to overcome crucial issues that arise when only low regularity is imposed, in particular, the large deviation estimates by Benoist and Quint \cite{BQ16} that are needed in the proof of Li, do not hold.
+The work of Dinh, Kaufmann and Wu has to overcome crucial issues that arise when only low regularity is imposed, in particular, the large deviation estimates by Benoist and Quint \cite{BQ16} from 2016 that are needed in the proof of Li, do not hold.

-The methods developed in the special cases of the Gauss map, Fuchsian groups and to study stationary measures for random walks on groups raise the question of whether one could have a classification that holds for \textit{general} self-conformal iterated function systems.
+The methods developed in the special cases of Gauss map, Fuchsian groups and the stationary measures for random walks on groups raise the question of whether one could have a classification that holds for \textit{general} self-conformal iterated function systems.
 This is the focus of next section.